 We love this lip-smacking bread and believe you will, too.
 Why don’t you give this easy breadmaker bread recipe a try sometime.
 You will need a 2-lb. loaf pan breadmaker to make this recipe.
 Enjoy!

-Here’s a slab of this wonderful bread smothered with butter.
+Here’s a slab of Cheese ‘n Onion Bread smothered with butter.
 We like our homemade breads served with honey, too, even if they are more on the savory side.

 Here’s what I did.